asyncgui/asyncgui/README.md

 If you use this module, it's recommended to pin the minor version, because if it changed, it means some *important* breaking changes occurred.

 ```
-# example of pinning the minor version using poetry
 poetry add asyncgui@~0.5

-# example of pinning the minor version using pip
 pip install "asyncgui>=0.5,<0.6"
 ```